 Character Class: Paladin

-This is one of those archetype meets character class combinations that comes off as a true no-brainer.
+This is one of those Jungian archetype meets Dungeons and Dragons character class combinations that comes off as a true no-brainer.
 The hero archetype is the one that constantly puts itself in danger to prove itself.

 They give in easily to being called cowards, and they respond the to the weakness in others like a ten-year-old-child who just discovered their little brother is playing their XBox.
 This archetype is constantly pushing itself to the point of mastery, but it often leaves others in the dust because of it.